 That's because simply talking about it makes it easier for you to accept the situation for what it is.
 By not acknowledging a bad situation or feeling, you're only suppressing your emotions and effectively sticking your head in the sand.
 Or in others, you're in denial.

-But instead of just talking about your negative feelings, you can also find a way to laugh about it.
+But instead of just talking about your negative feelings, you can also find a way to laugh about them.

 Why it's important to laugh at yourself